 This beautiful Blue Himalayan Poppy had a tiny bit of sunshine shining through the forest on it, the head was so heavy it was hanging down.
 There I was laying on the ground trying to get this image.
 Luck was with me, first it wasn’t windy, and the poppy was sitting quietly in the sun.
 Secondly, only a couple of people came by and looked at me as I was laying there in the flower bed, lucky one of the gardener was not one of them.
 I am always very respectful about the gardens, not stepping or crushing anything else as I maneuver through to get the image I want.

 I am not the greatest gardener, so it is no surprise that I have had no luck growing this beautiful flower, and I take time to photograph them when I get a chance.
 What is your favourite flower?

 More beautiful flower images are available for licensing or printing at my gallery.

-As part of my Explore Calgary Project I want to visit activities and events happening around Calgary.
-The Foothills Orchid Society hold an annual show at the Triwood Community Center, some time in May.
+As part of my Explore Calgary Project, I want to visit activities and events happening around Calgary.
+The Foothills Orchid Society holds an annual show at the Triwood Community Center, sometime in May.
 On display are beautiful and show the dedication members have to their plants.
 Last year I went early Sunday morning, just as the doors were opening, so it wasn’t too busy.
-If you are planning on taking pictures, be aware of other guest to the show, try not to take up too much space or stay in one place to long.
+If you are planning on taking pictures, be aware of the other guest to the show, try not to take up too much space or stay in one place too long.
 Use either off camera or diffused flash to prevent harsh shadows.

 The Triwood Community Center is holding their winter festival February 17, 2012: skating, winter games, campfire, definitely something else to add to my calendar for my explore Calgary Project.